matthewscottdavis/www_theblindmobilityproject/index.md

 Sensor: Sonar - sound wave 'radar' (including ultrasonic)
 Sensor: Combined - also possible to use a combination of the above

 Feedback: Haptic
 Feedback: Audio Tonal
 Feedback: Audio Descriptive

-Echo Location
-Ultrasonic Echolocation
-Audio Feedback
-Haptic Feedback

 ## Research Projects